wangzizhe/CFPNlib/docs/index.md

 <img src="./assets/CFPN_with_IA.png" style="zoom: 33%;" />

 2. **Loss of Encapsulation**: If modelers had to manually connect these inhibitor arcs, the Petri Net mechanics wouldn’t stay hidden.
-That defeats the purpose of CFPNlib.
+That defeats the purpose of ContextVariabilityManager.
 My goal is to provide a modular, easy-to-use tool where modelers don’t need to understand the underlying Petri Net logic.

 Instead, I came up with a more intuitive way to handle mutual exclusivity while keeping the flexibility.
 As shown in the `Grinding` and `Brewing` example, users can define priorities and exclusivity easily, without needing to dive into Petri Net details.